janspoerer/janspoerer.github.io/_posts/2022-09-26-nlpjourney-6-of-75.markdown

 The paper on research methods in computer science was insightful.
 I have much more clarity now about my research plan and about how to approach my research articles.

-But, I am not satisfied with my focus again.
+But, I am still not satisfied with my focus.
 Thus, I am currently writing this weekly update while my phone is at home.
 The phone is a big issue that I need to be more aware of, and additionally I will again enforce that I have days without any meetings to have a less scattered daily structure.
 A synergy effect of having meeting-free days is that this eliminates the need to bring a phone.

 ## Short-Term Tasks for The Coming Week